-To submit a book for consideration, send one or more copies to:
+To submit a book for consideration, send FIVE or more copies to:

 The award is named in honor of author Michele Palmer, whose generous gift helped to establish the award.
 Ms. Palmer has written over a dozen books for children and adults, including three children's books under the pseudonym Malka Penn (The Miracle of the Potato Latkes, The Hanukkah Ghosts, and Ghosts and Golems).